saddington/yen-handbook/1-employment.md

 ## Interview and Hiring Workflow

-Our current interview and hiring process is, by-design, light and focused on *speed*, especially because our most important consideration behind the question of whether this person is the right `fit` is that we **respect the candidate**, their time, and their overall experience with us.
-Remember, each candidate's experience with us *starts* the moment that they apply and every interaction from that moment on needs to be precise.
+Our current interview and hiring process is, by-design, light and focused on *speed*, especially because our most important consideration behind the question of whether this person is the right `fit` is that we **respect the candidate and their commitment time with us**.
+Remember, each a candidate's experience *starts* the moment that they apply and every interaction from that moment on needs to be precise and timely.

-Practically-speaking, we want to provide a clear and concise hiring workflow that kills ambiguity and guarantees that we can give our final & official position quickly so as to not let our candidates wait unnecessarily.
+Practically-speaking, we want to provide a clear and concise hiring workflow that removes ambiguity and guarantees that we can give our final & official position quickly so that no one is waiting around unnecessarily!

 `NB:` Make sure to ask for permission when recording an interview!